Do Dual Flush Toilets Brake Easier

 Dual flush toilets are a recent invention that have quickly become popular.
 But what are they, and how do they work?
 Dual flush toilets use two tanks – one for waste and one for water – to flush the toilet.
 This means that when you push the handle to flush, both tanks are emptied at once.
 Previously, toilets used only one tank, which meant that if the waste tank was full, the water tank couldn’t fill up fast enough to flush the toilet and the waste would back up.
 This could create problems such as odors and clogs.
 Dual flush toilets have many benefits, including: They’re easier to clean: Because dual flush toilets use two tanks instead of one, cleaning is much easier.
 Just spray down the bowl with a hose and swish around with a brush – it’s that simple.

-See also How to Flush Brake Fluid Gmc Yukon
+See also Why Flush Your Brake Fluid

 They’re more efficient: Dual flush toilets use less water than single flush toilets, so they save on your energy bill.